The chakra system is a vital part of ancient yoga philosophy, yet this spiritual aspect of yoga is missing in many modern-day yoga classes.

 After 10 breaths, transition into Pigeon Pose by walking the front toes to the right side and allowing the knee to fall towards the ground.
 Keep your hips square as you reposition your knee and foot to drop the sitting bones down.

 Stay upright with your arms extended or fold your upper body forwards, relaxing the head to the earth.
-Repeat both postures on the other side.
+Repeat both chakra yoga poses on the other side.

 Plank -> Boat Pose (Solar Plexus Chakra)

-Plank and Boat Pose require a strong engagement of the core muscles, directing energy to the Solar Plexus chakra.
+Plank and Boat Pose, two important chakra yoga poses, require a strong engagement of the core muscles, directing energy to the Solar Plexus chakra.
 As a result, you’ll feel a rush of energy and increased confidence, motivation, and self-belief.